neyralab/client-gateway/README.md

     md.update(fileKey);
     const clientsideKeySha3Hash = md.digest().toHex();
 10. dispatch - redux dispatch required for UI updates
+11. totalProgress - used to update and calculate progress
-11. updateProgressCallback - redux actions for updating file uploading progress (percent and time in seconds)
+12. updateProgressCallback - redux actions for updating file uploading progress (percent and time in seconds)
-12. getProgressFromLSCallback - util that gets current progress percent from localStorage
-13. setProgressToLSCallback - util that sets current progress percent to localStorage

 # Swap chunk (make simple chunk to be encrypted and send it to server)